 This will tell you if all kiln sections are firing.
 If they are not it could be a bad relay or maybe a bad internal switch on the control.
+See this: hotkilns.com/paper-test

 - 1. Place a little piece of paper in each element. - 2.
-Then run a Fast Glaze (or turn the manual switches to Hi on a manual kiln) while you watch the papers. - They begin to smolder in about 2 minutes.
+Then run a Fast Glaze (or turn the manual switches to

+Hi on a manual kiln) while you watch the papers.

+- 3. They begin to smolder in about 2 minutes.
 After 3 or 4 minutes shut the kiln off. - 4.
 This shows you if the elements are operating (or which ones are and which ones are not).